ARM-software/gfxreconstruct-arm/USAGE_desktop_Vulkan.md

                         was called in the original capture.
                         This allows preserving frames when capturing a replay that uses. offscreen swapchain.
+  --preload-measurement-range
+                        Preloads a frame range specified with --measurement-frame-range from the trace file into a continuous, expandable buffer, in order to mitigate the impact of read file commands on performance measurements.

 ```

 ### Key Controls